mattdooman/mattdooman.github.io/_posts/2022-02-01-Respectful-Memes.markdown

 project-date: Februrary 2022
 client: Respectful Memes
 category: Social Media
-description: I manage the Respectfulmemes Twitter page.
-I've grown the page to 1.9 million followers by creating and curating memes, and responding to direct messages.
+description: I managed the Respectfulmemes Twitter page.
+The page had 1 million followers, and I have raised that number to now  1.9 million.
+I created and curated memes, liked comments and answered direct messages.
----